Andrew Mark Sauerwein

 Soprano and Piano

-Composed for soprano Angela Case.
-Texts selected from Robert Louis Stevenson’s charming A Child’s Garden of Verses.
+This set was the result of a collaboration with soprano Angela Case.
+The texts are selections from Robert Louis Stevenson’s A Child’s Garden of Verses.

 1. The Land of Nod